Adductor Tendonitis (Tendinopathy)

 Diagnosis of adductor tendonitis

 A thorough subjective and objective examination from a physiotherapist is usually sufficient to diagnose adductor tendonitis.
 Further investigations such as an X-ray, ultrasound, MRI or CT scan may be required occasionally, to confirm diagnosis, assess the severity of the injury and rule out other conditions.

 Prognosis of adductor tendonitis

-Most patients with adductor tendonitis heal well with appropriate physiotherapy and return to normal function in a number of weeks.
-Occasionally, rehabilitation can take significantly longer and may take many months in those who have had their condition for a long period of time.
-Early physiotherapy treatment is vital to hasten recovery in all patients with this condition.
+Most patients with adductor tendonitis heal well with appropriate physiotherapy and return to normal function in a number of weeks (particularly those in the acute reactive phase of the condition).
+For those patients who progress to the dysrepair or degenerative phase, rehabilitation can take significantly longer and may take many months to optimise recovery (particularly in those who have had their condition for a long period of time).
+For patients with a degenerative adductor tendonitis (tendinopathy), there is a significantly increased risk of a sub-optimal outcome.
+Early physiotherapy treatment is vital to hasten recovery in all patients with this condition and prevent injury progression.

 Contributing factors to the development of adductor tendonitis

 There are several factors which can predispose patients to developing this condition.
 These need to be assessed and corrected with direction from a physiotherapist.
 Some of these factors include: